arkworks-rs/snark/README.md

     enforcing that a single-exponent Schnorr NIZK proof or Schnorr signature, that was created by our corresponding primitives, verifies.
 -   __VRF verification gadget__,
     enforcing that a public key and message, and a VRF-output, are consistent.
--   a set of __Merkle Tree gadgets__,
+-   __Merkle Tree gadget__,
-    modeling our POSEIDON-based Merkle tree.
-In particular, one of the gadgets enforces correct root hash of a (small) full Merkle tree.
-Another gadget enforces that the authentication path of a leaf is consistent with a given Merkle root.
+    enforcing that the authentication path of a leaf is consistent with a given Merkle root.

 Extensive automated tests have been introduced for the added implementations.